Title: Evaluation of Tamil Nadu Afforestation Project- II

 Funding Agency: State Forest Research Institute, Tamil Nadu Forest Department

-Rendering Professional Inputs and Highly Technical Work in Preparation / Submission and Getting Pallikaranai Marsh Land Declared as Ramsar Site during 2015 -2016
+Title: Rendering Professional Inputs and Highly Technical Work in Preparation / Submission and Getting Pallikaranai Marsh Land Declared as Ramsar Site

 Funding Agency: Tamil Nadu Forest Department

-The scope of the project is Preparation / Submission and getting PML declared as Ramsar Site by rendering professional inputs and highly technical work in Preparation and Submission of application.
+Overview: The scope of this project deals with preparation/submission and getting PML declared as a Ramsar Site.
+This would be achieved by rendering professional inputs and conducting highly technical work in the preparation and submission aspects of the application.